gchumillas/eslint-plugin-mutate/README.md

 console.log(items) // prints [2, 3] !!!
 ```

-Ideally, we should avoid mutating input parameters, but when mutation is necessary, this plugin helps prevent bugs by requiring the `mut` prefix to make mutations explicit:
+This plugin solves this problem by enforcing a naming convention that makes mutations explicit:

 ```js
 // ⚠️ `mutItems` is mutated in origin